 You can confirm your RRSP contribution limit by contacting the Canada Revenue Agency (CRA).
 You can find it online if you are registered for CRA’s “My Account” services.

-For more information, see “Where can I find my TFSA contribution room information?” at canada.ca.
+For more information, search “Where can I find my RRSP contribution room information?” at canada.ca

 We also suggest you keep track of your RRSP contributions – this way, if there is an issue or a discrepancy, you can discuss it with CRA or your financial institution.